tesujimath/beancount-parser-lima/README.md

 Yeah, Beancount is complicated, and I may have made some mistakes here.
 Current list of uncertainties, which is certainly not comprehensive.

-- metadata tags/links for transaction get folded in with those in the transaction header line
+- metadata tags/links for a directive get folded in with those in the directive header line

 ## Unsupported